-Comments from the Department of Environment (NCC) are noted below.
+The Authority received and considered comments from the Department of Environment (NCC).

 This review is provided by the Director of the Department of Environment under delegated authority from the National Conservation Council (section 3 (13) of the National Conservation Act, 2013).
 The Department of Environment confirms that we have no comments at this time as the site is man-modified with limited ecological value.